vivienDem/site-perso/README.md

-# Getting Started with Create React App
+# Getting Started with my website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+##Install

+Install all the packages dependencies to run the app with the following command `npm i`.

 ## Available Scripts

 In the project directory, you can run:

-### `npm i`

-Install all the packages dependencies to run the app.

 ### `npm start`